-This is the final post in a series of 14 expanding on Salzman’s forecasts for 2013 in her annual trends report, a program of global communications group Havas Worldwide.
+This is the second in a series of 14 posts expanding on Salzman’s forecasts for 2013 in her annual trends report, a program of global communications group Havas Worldwide.
 This year’s book, What’s Next?
-What to Expect in 2013, was published on 12/12/12 and is available at 120MBooks.com.
+What to Expect in 2013, will be published on 12/12/12 and available at 120MBooks.com.
 Salzman is CEO of Havas PR North America and an internationally respected trendspotter.

 It’s very easy to find people who think there’s too much negativity.
 It’s hard to find people who think negativity is a good thing.
 But if negativity is bad, why is there so much of it?
 Why is it so popular?

 In news reporting, there are something like 17 bad news reports for every good news item, confirming the jaded newshounds’ rule of thumb: “If it bleeds, it leads.”
 That’s not just lazy traditional thinking; it’s based on years of experience that still holds true.
 News editors know that violence, angst and misery play with the public; they get daily audience figures that confirm it.
 They know that most of the time, good news is no news.

 In politics, everybody is complaining about the rampant growth of negative campaigning, including advertising that digs the dirt about opponents and warnings of dire consequences if the other party gets elected.
 In fact, negative campaigning has a long history and there’s a good reason for that: It works.
 Negative messages are more effective than positive messages; they get more attention, and they’re more memorable.

 And let’s not forget the news that the world was supposed to end in 2012.
 And in 2011.
 The end was also forecast in 2008, when the Large Hadron Collider started up and the world seemed on the edge of a financial meltdown.